 Filter capacity is how many gallons systems treat before filters need to be changed.
 A top-shelf whole-house filter can handle a million gallons or more between maintenance intervals, while a water filter pitcher treats just 50-100 gallons over one to three months between filter replacements.

-Capacity matters less than capability when it comes to removing PFAS.
-But high-capacity filters are generally more convenient.
+When it comes to removing contaminants, capability is more important than capacity.
+However, high-capacity filters are generally more convenient.
 A whole-house water filter produces gallons of clean water with the twist of a handle.
 You might refill a water filter pitcher two, three, or even four times daily to meet your drinking water needs.

 The price of replacement filters also affects your long-term cost of ownership.
 Maintenance intervals for whole-house filters vary from 3-12 months or more — 1-3 months for POU filters.
 Frequent cartridge changes add up over time, so always do the math before buying a water filter.